abhinandan1999/Learning/Devops/Git/Git commands.md

 git pull origin <branch name>
 ```

-Fetches data from the remote repository, updating your local copy of the remote-tracking branches (e.g., origin/main)
+Fetches data from the remote repository, updating your local copy of the remote-tracking branches
 without altering your working directory or current branch.
 ```
 git fetch origin